Español – Home / Capital; an experiment

 (under construction)

-Production and profit calculator: spreadsheet that agents must systematically use to check whether an exchange or a certain production process is convenient; see slides 11-13 of the detailed instructions above and the "Simulation" section of the paper.
+Production and profit calculator: agents should systematically use this calculator to check whether an exchange or a particular production process is advantageous; see slides 11-13 of the detailed instructions above and the "Simulation" section of the presentation.
+Download as spreadsheet, or use on Google Sheets.

 Very provisional.
 We'll be incorporating more advanced software soon.

-For now, we are limiting ourselves to very simple mechanisms, using Google Sheets or any spreadsheet service that allows linked forms, but with access through a (free) email account with a password.
-This only requires that the agents and the administrator have a free account like this, for example on Google, and a computer or mobile phone with internet access.
+For now, we are limiting ourselves to very simple mechanisms, using a spreadsheet service that allows linked forms, but with access through a (free) email account with a password.
+This only requires that the agents and the administrator have a free account like this and a computer or mobile phone with internet access.

-With this procedure, agents can dynamically check the amounts they have available through exchanges.
-The administrator and agents must have a (free) Google account.
-It is designed for up to 100 agents and 500 deliveries per session.
+With this procedure the administrator and agents must have a (free) Google account and a computer or mobile phone with internet access.
+Agents can dynamically check the amounts available to them through exchanges.
+It is designed to work with up to 100 agents and up to 500 deliveries per session.

 Before a session: